 language property

-A tool object SHOULD contain a property named language whose value is a string specifying the language of the messages produced by the tool, in the format specified by [RFC5646].
+Depending on the circumstances, a toolComponent object either SHALL or MAY contain a property named language whose value is a string specifying the language of the localizable strings (§3.5.2) contained in the component (except for those in the translationMetadata property (§3.18.22)), in the format specified by [RFC5646].

+If this object represents a translation (see §3.14.9), language SHALL be present; otherwise it MAY be present.

 If this property is absent, it SHALL default to "en-US".

 EXAMPLE 1: The language is region-neutral English: